Instrumenting Go database/sql with OpenTelemetry [otelsql]

 What is OpenTelemetry?

 OpenTelemetry enables developers to instrument their code and collect telemetry data, which can then be exported to various OpenTelemetry backends or observability platforms for analysis and visualization.
-When deploying on Kubernetes, the OpenTelemetry Operator streamlines the setup and configuration of OpenTelemetry instrumentation across your cluster.
-Pair this backend monitoring with the OpenTelemetry Kubernetes guide to observe database workloads alongside cluster health.
+The OpenTelemetry architecture provides a modular, vendor-neutral approach to observability.

 To install otelsql instrumentation: